hi5/F4MiniMenu/readme.md

 ## Changelog

+* 20141107 - v0.8 Added F4 functions to Lister (grabbing the filename from the Window title) and the search results in the Find Files dialog.
+Comment: if you have use Esc & Key as Foreground menu option it will fail as pressing Esc will close Lister and the Find Files dialog.
+The Winkey & Key combination does work and the menu will appear at the top of the window.
 * 20140806 - v0.7 replaced Loop, object.MaxIndex() with proper for-loop to parse each key-value pair in the MatchList object; Added &letter to foreground menu options (program names)
 * 20130731 - v0.61 added rudimentary backup & safety feature in case of a faulty/missing settings XML
 * 20130701 - v0.6 a) [Class LV_Rows](http://www.autohotkey.com/board/topic/94364-class-lv-rows-copy-cut-paste-and-drag-listviews/) by [Pulover](https://github.com/Pulover/) replaces [LV_MoveRow()](http://www.autohotkey.com/board/topic/56396-techdemo-move-rows-in-a-listview/).